Nankeen Kestrel

 Australian Hobby

-Darker, slate-grey upperparts and a much faster, more direct flight path; it specializes in catching birds mid-air rather than hovering.
+Darker, slate-grey upperparts and much faster, more direct flight; primarily hunts small birds in mid-air.

 Black-shouldered Kite

-Also hovers, but is mostly white and light grey with prominent black patches on the wings.
+Also hovers, but is easily distinguished by its bright white plumage and prominent black wing patches.

 Frequently Asked Questions